Kawamashi/qmk_modules/oneshots_on_steroids/readme.md

 <img src="png/OSoS 15.png" width="600">

-An OSoS layer key can temporarily deactivate the layer it comes from, not to be limited by the layer stack.
-This layer is reactivated as soon as the one shot layer is deactivated.
-With this option, you can use an OSoS layer key on your symbol layer without needing to worry about the layer stack anymore.
+With the option `OS_STEROIDS_FREE_LAYER_STACK`, an OSoS layer key temporarily deactivates the layer it was pressed from, allowing it to bypass the usual layer stack restrictions.
+The original layer is automatically restored when the OSoS layer is deactivated.
+With this option, you can place OSoS layer keys on any layer without worrying about the layer stack.

 <img src="png/OSoS 7.png" width="600">